 Is forced continuity costing you money?

 Free trial offers, forced monthly continuity and unclear billing terms can increase short-term profits.
 However, if not managed correctly it can spell trouble for your merchant account providers and authorities if enough complaints are received.
 This shouldn’t dissuade you from trying new billing practices or offers for your customers.
 There are legitimate well-run businesses that offer free trials and forced monthly subscriptions.
 The key is to learn how to market your product before trying these billing practices.

 This could mean spending some additional time understanding how to entice your customers to buy without signing up to a free offer or forcing them to a long-term commitment.
 The benefit of this is twofold.
 First if you are able to generate even a low profit, it will be the proof of concept you need to push forward.
 Second, obtaining a high-risk merchant account is easier when you’re not offering free trials or forced subscriptions.
 It will allow your payment processor to get to know you and your business, and build trust.
 When you decide to try a new billing practice, your processor may be more willing and able to support your new business model.

 Obtaining a high-risk merchant account with no previous processing history is hard.
 It’s even more difficult and expensive with a forced free trial, monthly subscription product.
 You may have high reserves and outrageous transaction fees to pay in order to get a payment processor to allow you to get started.

 Keeping a high-risk merchant account safe and operational is a big concern for most online business owners.
-Getting shut down because of high chargebacks can be costly!
+Getting shut down because of high chargebacks can be costly.
 Therefore, tread carefully.
 You may have to put your converting offer on hold.
 Affiliate relationships might be lost while seeking alternative processing solutions.
-You may lose on future revenue that would have been generated from customers on subscription offers.
+Future revenue from customers on subscription offers could be lost.
 This is why a conservative product or service launch might result in a few good lessons that will save some time and money when driving aggressive marketing campaigns.